onoratod/project-management/README.md

 # File paths

-File paths are always a tricky issue that make it different to share code among individuals with different setups.
+File paths are always a tricky issue that make it difficult to share code among individuals with different setups.
 To try and simplify this, I define a set of globals in my `profile.do` which is a file run every time Stata is started.
 The relevant globals are `${dropbox}` and `${github}`.
-In theory, as long as you define globals to point to where the data are store and the code is located (sometimes these will be the same) on your machine then you will be able to run all subsequent do-files.
+In theory, as long as you define globals to point to where the data are stored and the code is located (sometimes these will be the same) on your machine then you will be able to run all subsequent do-files.

 File paths for the project are generated in a code file `set_environment.do` and are all relative to a `${root}` directory which will depend on the `${dropbox}` and `${github}` globals.
 This code file is loaded by each other code file at the top